 What is a Retaining Wall?

-Before we go further, what is a Retaining wall?
-It is actually rigid walls used to support soil laterally to retain it at different levels on the two sides.
+It is rigid walls used to support soil laterally to retain it at different levels on the two sides.
 They are structures designed to restrain soil to a slope such as steep, near-vertical, or vertical slope.
-Retaining walls are often constructed using various materials, including concrete, stone, and timber.
+They are often constructed using various materials, including concrete, stone, and timber.

 Read Also: Deck Railing Ideas